 - Continuing epilepsy is more likely in those with neurological impairment, frequent seizures, many types of seizures or other additional medical conditions.

 - Conditions associated with epilepsy identified by a prospective UK study included Lennox-Gastaut syndrome, Addison's disease, hearing loss, deaf mutism after meningitis, and congenital heart disease.

-- After age 16 there is a high death rate in young people with epilepsy.
+- The increased death rate in young people with epilepsy.
 This emphasises the importance of maintaining supportive relationships between healthcare professionals and people with epilepsy as they become independent adults.